 Mascot Performing and Training

-Our mascot tips and tricks are essential for any aspiring or professional mascot performer will tell you that the secret to truly engaging your audience is in performing your character in a way that is not only appropriate for your brand but for your audience as well.
+Our mascot tips and tricks are essential for any aspiring or professional mascot performer will tell you that the secret to truly engaging your audience is in performing in a way that is not only appropriate for the character and brand but for your audience as well.
 That is why Hogtown Mascots provides mascot performer training, in addition to our mascot design and construction services.